PetrDedic/sgi/README.md

 # Responsive website for SGI

-Site is currently in development, it has small bugs but main functionality works.
+Site is currently in development, it has small bugs, but main functionality works.

 Work in progress:
 -Mobile responsiveness